 Create a 2-paneled map display.
 In the left panel, display the most recent GOES-16 band 1 CONUS brightness data.
-In the right panel, display the most recent GOES-16 band 13 CONUS temperature data.
-This data can be accessed from the lead.unidata.ucar.edu server, RTGOESR dataset, and CONUS image type.
+In the right panel, display the most recent GOES-East band 13 CONUS temperature data.
+This data can be accessed from the adde.ssec.wisc.edu server, EAST dataset, and CONUS image type.